Transport (uTLS, REALITY)

 Certificate usage, default value is "encipherment".

-• "issue": The certificate is used to issue other certificates.
-When using this option, the current certificate must be a CA certificate.
+"encipherment": Certificate is used for TLS authentication and encryption."verify": Certificate is used to verify remote TLS certificates.
+When using this item, the current certificate must be a CA certificate."issue": Certificate is used to issue other certificates.
+When using this item, the current certificate must be a CA certificate.

 TIP 1